mdn/content/files/en-us/learn/html/multimedia_and_embedding/index.md

 ## Assessments

-The following assessment will test your understanding of the HTML basics covered in the guides above:
+The following assessment will test your understanding of the material covered in the guides above.

 - [Mozilla splash page](/en-US/docs/Learn/HTML/Multimedia_and_embedding/Mozilla_splash_page)
   - : In this assessment, we'll test your knowledge of some of the techniques discussed in this module's articles, getting you to add some images and video to a funky splash page all about Mozilla!